noudess/docs-main/Lua-Parser.md

 > ```

 * event_feign_death
-> Triggered when a client attempts to feign death against this npc
+> Triggered when a client attempts to feign death against this npc.
 > Passes an event table as an argument:
 > ```
 > {